Analysis of the generalised Aw-Rascle model: Existence of solutions: the approximation scheme

-into itself and it is a contraction, for sufficiently small $\tau^{0}>0$.
-It therefore posses the unique fixed point satisfying \eqref{AR2_app} on the time interval $[0,\tau^0]$.
-In view of previous remarks, the proof of this step can be done by a minor modification of the procedure described in \cite{NS}, Section 7.7, so we skip this part.\\ Additionally, the time regularity of $\vu$ may be improved directly by differentiating (\ref{T}) with respect to time and estimating the norm of the resulting right hand side in $X_{n}$, so we get
+into itself, and it is a contraction for sufficiently small $T>0$.
+It therefore posses the unique fixed point satisfying \eqref{AR2_app} on the time interval $[0,T]$.
+In view of previous remarks, the proof of this step can be done by a minor modification of the procedure described in \cite{NS}, Section 7.7, so we skip this part.\\

+\textbf{Step 3.} Additionally, the time regularity of $\vw$ may be improved directly by differentiating (\ref{T}) with respect to time and estimating the norm of the resulting right hand side in $X_{n}$, so we get

-This is the crucial information that enables to extend this solution to the maximal time interval $[0,T]$, see again \cite{NS} for more details. $\Box$
+This is the crucial information that enables to extend our solution to the maximal time interval $[0,T]$, for $T$ arbitrary large, see again \cite{NS} for more details. $\Box$